 A large piece of plant will often involve multiple Isolation Points and a single engineer may often work on such equipment.
 Conventionally they will need individual keys to open each padlock and this naturally needs extra time and frustration.
 A keyed alike set of 4-5 padlocks with a single key makes this job so much easier.
 The lock number of each set is again controlled as per KD padlocks and marked on key and lock body.

-They are also often used in major plant lockout as common locks and located on lockout station with group lock box – padlocks used by engineer when multiple locks necessary and uses personal lock to lock single key in lock box.
+They are also often used in major plant lockout as common locks and located on lockout station with group lock box – padlocks used by engineer when multiple locks are necessary and uses personal lock to lock single key in lock box.

 Shared handover padlocks